1 in 3 Americans Don't Know How Much of Their Income Goes to Debt

 This is the amount of money that’s actually deposited in your bank account on payday.
-However,many people have their healthcare premiums or 401(k) contributions taken out of their income so you may want to add those back in for the sake of this ratio.
+However, many people have their healthcare premiums or 401(k) contributions taken out of their income.
+If that’s true in your case, you’ll add those back in for the sake of this ratio.

 To calculate your debt-to-income ratio based on your net income, divide your monthly debt payments by your net income.
 This ratio is more useful for figuring out how much of your available income goes toward debt payments each month.